mercadopago/devsite-docs/guides/shopify/how-tos-migrate-cho-api.en.md

 See below how to install the new app, **Mercado Pago Cards**, and uninstall the old one, **Checkout Transparente MP**, to avoid service interruption on Shopify.

-## Deactivate the old app

-Before installing the new version, it is necessary to uninstall the configuration of the old app.

-1. Go to your [Shopify](https://accounts.shopify.com/store-login) store.
-2. In the store's admin panel, locate the app named "Checkout Transparente MP" and click on **Manage**.
-3. Click on the **additional options menu > Uninstall** and then on **Uninstall** again.
-4. Return to the store's admin panel and click on **Settings > Payments**.
-5. Locate the old app named "Mercado Pago" and click on **Manage**.
-6. Finally, click on **Deactivate** and then on **Uninstall**.

-> WARNING
->
-> Attention
->
-> In this new version, it is no longer mandatory to install another app for the **Mercado Pago Cards** to function.
-However, it is important to note that the new app is only for card payments.
-To process payments with **Pix** or **boleto bancário**, use [Mercado Pago Checkout Pro](/developers/en/docs/shopify/integration-configuration/checkout-pro).

 ## Install the new app

 To install the **Mercado Pago Cards** checkout on a Shopify store, we offer two installation models below.